-3.2 When do you have to report electronic funds transfers?
+3.1 When do you have to report electronic funds transfers?

-If you are a reporting entity as described in section 2, you have to report incoming and outgoing international electronic funds transfers (EFTs) of \$10,000 or more to FINTRAC no later than five working days after the day of the transmission of the instructions (see subsection 3.7).
-Read subsection 3.3 to find out more about SWIFT EFTs.
-Subsection 3.4 and the rest of this guideline contain information about any other type of reportable EFT (that is, non-SWIFT).
+If you are a reporting entity as described in section 2, you have to report incoming and outgoing international electronic funds transfers (EFTs) of \$10,000 or more to FINTRAC no later than five working days after the day of the transmission of the instructions (see subsection 3.6).

+Read subsection 3.2 to find out more about SWIFT EFTs.
+Subsection 3.3 and the rest of this guideline contain information about any other type of reportable EFT (that is, non-SWIFT).

-3.3 SWIFT electronic funds transfers
+3.2 SWIFT electronic funds transfers

 The incoming and outgoing SWIFT EFT reporting requirement is only applicable to you if you are a financial entity or a money services business.
 Furthermore, it only applies if you send or receive EFTs by transmission of a SWIFT MT 103 message, as a SWIFT member, through the SWIFT network.
 SWIFT means the Society for Worldwide Interbank Financial Telecommunication.
-It is a co-operative owned by the international banking community that operates a global data processing system for the transmission of financial messages.
+It is a cooperative owned by the international banking community that operates a global data processing system for the transmission of financial messages.

+These reports cannot be made on paper.
+They can only be made electronically.
 If you are a financial entity or a money services business and you send this type of EFT, read Guideline 8B: Submitting SWIFT Electronic Funds Transfer Reports to FINTRAC.

 Your reporting obligations regarding EFTs also include sending or receiving EFTs by any other means, as explained below.

-3.4 All other reportable electronic funds transfers (non-SWIFT)
+3.3 All other reportable electronic funds transfers (non-SWIFT)

 The rest of this guideline provides information about the reporting requirement for international "non-SWIFT" EFTs.
 This applies to you if you are a financial entity, a money services business or a casino.

-An EFT is the transmission of instructions for a transfer of funds through any electronic, magnetic or optical device, telephone instrument or computer.
-In this context, SWIFT EFT messages are excluded, as explained in subsection 3.3.
+An EFT is the transmission of instructions for a transfer of funds made at the request of a client through any electronic, magnetic or optical device, telephone instrument or computer.
+In this context, SWIFT EFT messages are excluded, as explained in subsection 3.2.